scrimba/awesome-javascript-ai/README.md

 A curated list of libraries, APIs, and frameworks that give JavaScript developers AI superpowers.

-Note: these are not tools for _training_ AI models, but for _utilising_ pre-trained in your apps (aka "AI Engineering").
+Note: these are not tools for _training_ AI models, but for _utilising_ pre-trained models in your apps (aka "AI Engineering").

 ## SDKs for general AI APIs